assimp/assimp-docs/source/about/introduction.rst

 Assimp static lib
 -----------------

 The Assimp-package can be build as a static library as well.
-Do do so just set the configuration variable <b>BUILD_SHARED_LIBS</b>
-to off during the cmake run.
+Do do so just set the configuration variable **BUILD_SHARED_LIBS** to off during the cmake run.